 The advantages of hollow stems

 The hollow stem structure of grasses provides certain advantages that could explain how this trait evolved.
-Because the culms are hollow, grasses like bamboo can grow much faster (and sometimes taller) than solid stemmed plants and trees.
+Because the culms are hollow, grasses like bamboo can grow much faster (and sometimes taller) than solid-stemmed plants and trees.
 It takes far more energy for a plant to produce the biomass of a solid stem.
 In grasses, the biomass can be greatly elongated, because the plant is only producing a thin tube.

 Many grazing animals feed on grasses, so it’s necessary for grasses to replenish their culms and leaves quickly.
 This is one possible explanation, although it doesn’t really apply to bamboo.
 Panda bears are the only animals that feed on bamboo.
 Another explanation could be that bamboo needs to penetrate the lower forest canopies in order to reach the sunlight.
 Over the course of evolution, the grass adapted to do this quickly.

-Hollow stems also provide an unusual combination of light weight and structural strength.
-In other words, they have a very low weight to strength ratio.
+Hollow stems also provide an unusual combination of lightweight and structural strength.
+In other words, they have a very low weight-to-strength ratio.
 This allows grasses to prop up their leaves and flowers, while also being able to bend and sway in the breeze.
 If the same amount of biomass were concentrated in a solid stem, it could not have the same size, strength or stability.

 Hollow stems make bamboo useful